 My business began as the search for a livelihood for my daughter and me since I am a single mother and somehow I have to give my daughter what she needs.
 We do not have a life full of money but thanks to my work we have a life without anyone to mistreat us or want to harm us.

 Betty was born in the middle of the jungle in a very small town in the Tolima state in Colombia.
 When she was 9 years old, her mom booted her out of the house because she could not support her financially since she had another 9 children to support.

 Betty lived on the streets until age 14 when she decided to go back to her mom’s home.
 Her mom took her back but put her to work in a local restaurant where she did not get paid.
-She begged the restaurant owner several times to give her some money at least to buy shoes since hers where full of holes everywhere but the owner never did.
+She begged the restaurant owner several times to give her some money at least to buy shoes since hers were full of holes everywhere but the owner never did.

-While working on the restaurant she met the owner’s son – a policeman – whom she fall in love with.
+While working on the restaurant she met the owner’s son – a policeman – whom she fell in love with.
 They moved in and they had 2 kids.
 At age 27 Betty’s husband was killed and she found herself again out on the streets now with two kids.

 Her brother was the only person who helped her by buying a street stand where she could sell pineapples.
 At that time she had to get up at 2 am in order to get the stand ready and be selling first thing in the morning.
 This was the way she supported her kids until they were a bit older.
-Then Betty re-married and had a boy.
-Her daughter dropped out of school when she was a teen and decided to learn to make jewelry in order to get her mom out of that though job.
+Then Betty remarried and had a boy.
+Her daughter dropped out of school when she was a teen and decided to learn to make jewelry in order to get her mom out of that tough job.